 Rick and his wife, Brenna, live in Rock Springs with their daughters: Keylee, Kaysen, and Kyndal.

-Jessica (Wilson) Anderson, a former WWCC Volleyball player, is entering her second season with the Mustangs as an assistant coach.
+Jessica (Wilson) Anderson, a former WWCC Volleyball player, is entering her third season with the Mustangs as an assistant coach.
 Jessica played on the first volleyball team at WWCC to win the Region IX Championship in 2004, they finished 8th at the NJCAA National Championship after a 1st round upset of Blinn College.
 At the Region Tournament, she was named to the All-Tournament Team.

 Jessica was a volunteer assistant with the Mustangs during the 2011 season.
 She assisted with the setter training and helped Makayla Keck achieve Region IX North Setter of the Year and NJCAA 1st Team All-American.